 If the UE is configured by higher layers to decode a PDCCH with its CRC scrambled by a CS-RNTI or G-CS-RNTI, the UE shall receive PDSCH transmissions without corresponding PDCCH transmissions using the higher-layer-provided PDSCH configuration for those PDSCHs.

-The UE it is not expected to support reception of FDMed MCCH PDSCH and MTCH PDSCH in PCell or SCell, or FDMed multiple MTCH PDSCHs in PCell or SCell, or FDMed MCCH/MTCH/multicast PDSCH and SIB PDSCH in Pcell, or FDMed multicast PDSCHs in Pcell or Scell, or FDMed multicast PDSCH and MCCH/MTCH for broadcast in Pcell or Scell, or FDMed MCCH/MTCH/multicast PDSCH and paging PDSCH, or FDMed MCCH/MTCH/multicast PDSCH and SIB1 PDSCH that partially or fully overlap in time in non-overlapping PRBs.
+The UE it is not expected to support reception of FDMed MCCH PDSCH and MTCH PDSCH in PCell or SCell, or FDMed multiple MTCH PDSCHs in PCell or SCell, or FDMed MCCH/MTCH/multicast PDSCH and SIB PDSCH in PCell, or FDMed multicast PDSCHs in PCell or SCell, or FDMed multicast PDSCH and MCCH/MTCH for broadcast in PCell or SCell, or FDMed MCCH/MTCH/multicast PDSCH and paging PDSCH.

 < Unchanged parts are omitted >